fbpx

 • How mobile are employees within the office?
 Do they spend most of the day at their desks or do they migrate across different kinds of spaces?

-Yet utilization insights do not just help optimize the existing portfolio; they also can inform the designs of new buildings and leases.
+Yet utilization insights do not just help optimize the existing portfolio.
+They also can inform the designs of new buildings and leases.
 If data show that employees are highly mobile and favor collaboration spaces, then those types of rooms can be scaled up in new designs.
 If usage patterns suggest that employees favor workspaces near windows or indoor plant displays and avoid workspaces near staircases, then room and seat configurations in future designs can take this into account.

-A truly macro perspective would combine multiple streams of data, ranging from utilization and comfort sensors through to employee satisfaction surveys and service provider performance reviews.
+A truly macro perspective would combine multiple streams of data, ranging from utilization and comfort sensors to employee satisfaction surveys and service provider performance reviews.
 Captured in such measures as the Leesman Index, this would generate a complete picture of how the workplace is meeting the needs of different stakeholders over time, identifying pain points and helping to develop solutions for a healthy, well-functioning work environment.

-From Insight to Implementation
+Office Space Planning: From Insight to Implementation

 But the power of IWMS+ isn’t just to provide a macro-perspective of a building or real estate portfolio.
-To be sure, sensors generate powerful insights, but actual implementation of the new strategies requires an IWMS.
-If an organization does identify an opportunity to eliminate an entire floor, whole departments – with all of their assets – will need to be relocated.
+To be sure, sensors generate powerful insights, but the actual implementation of the new strategies requires an IWMS.
+If an organization does identify an opportunity to eliminate an entire floor, whole departments – with all of their assets – will need to relocate.
 An IWMS helps to plan and implement that move, from generating barcodes for all of the furniture to assigning assets to new spaces and tracking inventory and ownership along the way.
 Once completed, the IWMS manages the back-end support of the workplace, assigning different workspaces or meeting rooms to specific departments and even individuals.

 The Combined Power of Monitoring and Management